 The Group's functional currency are various, and hence is not able to disclose the information of exchange gains and losses by each significant assets and liabilities denominated in foreign currencies.
-The exchange (loss) gains of monetary financial assets and liabilities was 27,816 thousand and (46,498) thousand for the years ended 31 December 2021 and 2020, respectively.
+The exchange (losses) gains of monetary financial assets and liabilities was \$160,010 thousand and \$27,816 thousand for the years ended 31 December 2022 and 2021, respectively.